kannans89/RustRepo/08_Strings/08_Strings.md

 }

 ```
+//explain code here

-output is as shown below
+The output is as shown below

 ```rust
 length is 0